 The general principle applicable to contracts that do not provide for a specific term of existence is that any party may terminate such agreement at any time.

 However, local authorities have found that the rights under any agreement shall be performed in good faith, and therefore the party that uses its right to terminate in an abusive manner could be held liable for damages caused by such abusive exercise of rights.
+[What if we specify that either party may terminate the master agreements etc. with a number of days of advance notice and that if there are any outstanding transactions that the master agreements etc. would continue to govern such transactions until they terminate?]

 As a consequence of such principle, a party wishing to terminate a long term agreement is expected to give the other party a reasonable notice of termination in advance.
 There is no fixed term for such notice.